aackerman/talks/react-concepts/flux-concepts.md

 Props are passed in to be compiled with view once, state inside a view changes over time

 State is internal to the component and its children.
+State ownership, move state up the tree of components when necessary.

+Concept of supervisor trees - golang, erlang component UIs, http://www.jerf.org/iri/post/2930

+Tree of Components, highest level is essentially a supervisor ViewController

+Working with other UI libs that need to update the DOM, https://gist.github.com/rpflorence/7cdaea0af8e334413502

 RESTful UI